rotheconrad/00_in-situ_GeneCoverage/README.md

 ## Step 03: Calculate ANIr and Coverage.

-*The scripts takes 1 uniqueID.blast file at a time with its corresponding metagenome, genomic fasta, and predicted genes files.
+*The script takes 1 uniqueID.blast file at a time with its corresponding metagenome, genomic fasta, and predicted genes files.
 For the outfile_prefix of the -o flag use the naming scheme of uniqueID_metagenomeID where uniqueID is the unique identifier for your genome or MAG.*

 ```bash
 python 03a_MagicBlast_CoverageMagic.py -m metagenomeID.fna -g uniqueID.fna -p my.proteins.faa -b uniqueID.blast -c 95 -d 80 -o uniqueID_metagenomeID (add -n if using NCBI Assembly files)